Visual Arts Education

 The art curriculum is led by Alison M. Plump, MFA, NBCT, and is aligned with the National Core Arts Standards.
 Students are taught using a spiral curriculum in which they will see the same topics throughout their school career, with each encounter increasing in complexity and reinforcing previous learning.

-This approach mirrors the way the IB curriculum revisits the same transdisciplinary units each year, building on previous knowledge and skills to create confident and visually articulate artists, thinkers, and problem-solvers.
+This approach revisits the same topics each year, building on previous knowledge and skills to create confident and visually articulate artists, thinkers, and problem-solvers.

 Some of the ways visual art projects may connect to IB units:

 Kindergarten – Beginning & End of Year Portraits / How We Express Ourselves

 1st Grade – Moon Cycles / Where We Are in Place and Time

 2nd Grade – Maps / Where We Are in Place and Time

 3rd Grade – Food Chains/Webs / Where We Are in Place and Time

 4th Grade – Aesthetics/Museum Visit / How We Express Ourselves

 5th Grade – Quilting Project / How the World Works